joindin/Joind.in-android-app/oauth_configuration.md

 This will allow credentials access with a client ID of "androidapp".

+You'll need to create an entry in the `oauth_consumers` API database table, with a consumer key of `androidapp` and a secret - eg `androidappsecret`.
+Set the `enable_password_grant` field to 1.
+The API is now ready to go.

 ## Configuring the Android app
 In the Android app project, you'll need to create a file called ``oauth.properties`` and place it in ``res/raw``.
 The content should be:

     client_id=androidapp
+    client_secret=androidappsecret

 Once you've placed this in, authentication via the app's settings page should work when you build the app and point it to your local API.